MisterJibbs/sudoku/README.md

 You can download that using 'gem install colorize' in your terminal. fazibear's Colorize: https://github.com/fazibear/colorize

-To play the game, run play_sudoku.rb
+To play the game, run 'play_sudoku.rb'